Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 So, before making your final call, consider the features you plan to use and your riding style.

-Another thing I want to point out – you shouldn’t expect today’s smartphones’ level of responsivity.
-Bike computers are not as good (yet), maybe, except for Hammerhead Karoo 2.
+Another thing I want to point out is that you shouldn’t expect today’s smartphones’ level of responsibility.
+Bike computers are not as good (yet).
+The closest smartphone-like experience offers Karoo 2, but it struggles when wet.

 Winner: Edge 840 (Solar)